 Among Aboriginal Arts youth alumni are two registered educators, multiple actively training professional performers (one of whom is the winner of Best Actor at the 2010 American Indian Film Festival for a work by Argyle High School that Ms. Bobb assisted), a chef, multiple front line community service workers, several professional production staff and many in varying other fields of employment.
 The Ab Arts program was a solid success, however due to budget cuts and the federal reallocation of it's major funding source, the program was closed in 2013.

 In response, the core staff of the program decided that action was needed to keep Indigenous Theatre and Indigenous-led, Youth Arts Engaged programming alive in this region.
-So was born the Urban Indigenous Theatre Company (UITC), a collection of Senior Established Artists and Emerging Indigenous Youth Artists dedicated to the empowerment and engagement of our Indigenous community locally, nationally and internationally.
+So was born the Urban Indigenous Theatre Company (UITC), a collection of Artists dedicated to the empowerment and engagement of our Indigenous community.